 Extremely successful launch of ProCoach

 We knew our system was in high demand, but the response to ProCoach — and the results health and fitness pros are already seeing with their clients — far exceeded our expectations.
-Once you begin the Level 1 Certification program, ProCoach will be available to you and your clients too.
+Once you begin the Level 1 Certification program, ProCoach will be available to you and the people you help too.

 The PN Method validated in scientific journals